AlexiWolf/wolf_engine_old/README.md

 Before contributing, please make sure you have read the [Contribution Guidelines](#Contribution).

+## Getting Started

+[The documentation](https://docs.rs/wolf_engine/latest/wolf_engine/) provides an overview of the engine, and its API.
+[The examples folder](https://github.com/AlexiWolf/wolf_engine/tree/main/examples) offer practical, and more advanced usage examples.

 ### Design Goals

 - **Simple:** Offer sensible default options and a clean and simple API.
 Always remember to KISS.